absreim/todo-rwa/README.md

 There is vast potential for improvements to this project.
 Just a few of the most obvious ideas that came to mind include:

+- There item deletion automated test does not currently confirm that an item was deleted successfully in the back end before moving on to the next item.
+The UI design should be modified so that deleted items are in a user-visible pending deletion state until it is confirmed on the back end that the deletion went through.
+The test should then be updated to assert on the new design.
 - Dockerizing the API service so that the code for killing the process can work on gracefully Windows without having to add Windows-specific logic, which is fairly complicated to do
 - Moving the seed data to a central location and have both the API service and web client code bases read from that central location
 - Parallelizing tests across multiple databases and instances of the API service